Skip to main content Skip to accessibility

 In recent years, there's been an increase in the number of cases of meningococcal W (MenW) disease in the UK.
 This disease has a higher death rate than other strains of meningitis.
 In response to this outbreak, the MenACWY vaccine was introduced in the UK and Jersey in Autumn 2015.

-Fresher university students, up to age 25, have a higher risk of infection because many of them mix with lots of new people.
+New university students, up to age 25, have a higher risk of infection because many of them mix with lots of new people.
 Some of them may carry meningococcal bacteria without knowing.

 This age group is at higher risk of getting meningitis (infection of the lining of the brain) and septicaemia (blood poisoning) from MenW.
-Both diseases are very serious and can kill if not diagnosed early.
+Both diseases are very serious and can kill you if they're not diagnosed early.

-Vaccine protectection against MenB
+Vaccine protection against MenB

 MenACWY vaccine doesn't protect against MenB as it is caused by different group of the bug which commonly affects young infants.
-A different vaccine, which protects against MenB, is given to very young babies.
-Some adults and older children considered at risk may also be eligible.

 Meningococcal B (MenB) vaccine

-What is Meningitis and Septicaemia
+Meningitis and Septicaemia

 Meningitis is dangerous swelling of the lining around the brain and spinal cord.
 It can be the result of infection with bacteria or a virus or as a result of injury.
 Septicaemia is when bacteria enter the bloodstream and cause blood poisoning.
 Both of these conditions can trigger sepsis.
-Sepsis is an overwhelming and life-threatening immune response to any infection and can lead to tissue damage, organ failure and death.
-Meningococcal disease can cause both meningitis and septicaemia.

 There are 5 main groups of meningococcal bacteria that cause disease: